 - Race Walking — competitors attempt to outrace one another without running.

-- Decathlon — track and field event comprising 10 events.
+- Decathlon — a track and field event comprising 10 events.

 - Heptathlon — a women's track and field multi-event comprising 7 events.